MCT-master/mct-master.github.io/_posts/2019-02-22-The-Magic-Piano.md

       }
     }

 Here you can also see how we are running the TriggerMelody-function on each piano key press (144 means “on”, 128 means “off”), and running removeColor on key release, which is a function we made to toggle the color off.
 We had a problem with our TriggerMelody-function being triggered by multiple simultaneous key presses, but we later removed this by adding a Boolean called “weLikeItMono”.
-Then a note-off message has to be registered before another note-on message arrives.
+Then a note-off message has to be registered before another note-on message is received.

 ### Killing Bugs

-As you can see below, there had to be done some changes to make the playback-function better.
+As you can see below, some changes had to be made to make the playback-function better.
 We chose to use a scheduler method from the Tone.js library, called “Transport”.
-This abstracts away audio context time and makes it possible for us to always start at 0.
+This abstracts away audio context time, and makes it possible for us to always start at 0.
 “Tone.Transport.scheduleOnce(play, noteStart[i])” triggers the function “play” on each value of “noteStart[i]”.
 This made the melodies play back correctly...most of the time.
 There is a bug somewhere, sometimes making the notes play in the wrong order.
 If you refresh the website and try again, it is gone.
-We don’t know why, but that will be continued research.
-It at least works most of the time!
+We don’t know why, but that will be part of the research going forward.
+At least it works most of the time!

     // function PlayMelody MIDINotes, noteNames, noteDurations, noteStart){
     var currentNoteIndex2 = 0;  // Start from 0 each time PlayMelody is called